SteveBeeblebrox/JSION/README.md

     ]
 }
 ```
-### Numeric Seperators
+### Numeric Separators
 Underscores can be placed within numbers to improve readability.
-Undercores may not directly preceeed or follow a decimal point or an `e` or `E` if using exponential notation.
+Underscores may not directly precede or follow a decimal point or an `e` or `E` if using exponential notation.
 ```
 {
     "id": 1_42